josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 foundations orbit serve start --project_name=orbit-trial --model_name=model-lesson4 --project_directory=./ --env=scheduler
 ```

-Now you are ready to head back to the GUI.
-Once you are back in the GUI, you will see the new model package that you just deployed.
-Please do the following on the GUI:
+Now please head back to the GUI and do the following:
 * Navigate to **Model Management** tab using the side bar
 * Under **Model Registry** click the **Default** checkbox for the model package that you just deployed (named "model-lesson4")